-(1) Risk identification (2) Risk assessment (3) Risk management Hazard Potential Consequences Inheren it Control measures (use the risk hierarchy) Residual Further controls (use the risk hierarchy) Likelihood Impact Score Likelihood Impact Score Employees working in same area Spread of Covid-19 5 3 15 Implement social distancing: Remind staff to continue to work from home wherever possible and to only return to workplace where either cannot WFH and/or critical to the business.
-Note even in the latter case unlikely to be on campus 5 2 3 6 Employees on campus may need to be supervised to ensure they adhere to the controls in place - information, training and local advice will be available to support a safe return.
+(1) Risk identification (2) Risk assessment (3) Risk management Hazard Potential Consequences Inherent Control measures (use the risk hierarchy) Residual Further controls (use the risk hierarchy) Likelihood Impact Score Likelihood Impact Score 1.
+Employees working in same area Spread of Covid-19 5 3 15 All of the controls below must be applied by staff when on campus and working within the overall Government guidance for the national lockdown in England from 5 January 2021.
+Implement social distancing: Staff to continue to work from home wherever possible and to only return to workplace where either cannot WFH and/or critical to the business.
+Note even in the latter case unlikely to be on campus 5 days/week - needs to be assessed on a day by day basis.
+Stagger time for arriving at work to help minimise contact.
+Also stagger breaks.
+Reduce occupancy in room to allow for appropriate physical distancing around each workspace.
+A full audit of revised room occupancy levels has been undertaken and will be made available to staff and line managers as part of the return to campus process.
+2 3 6 Completion of the reorientation module and subsequent declaration makes clear the requirements of each staff member in terms of their personal responsibility.
+Guidance on working from home may change with updates to Government guidance.
+From the 5 January 2021 - England to start national lock down but Universities to remain open [for some essential work] - all staff and line managers to review current working arrangements against this new restriction.
+All BU staff to remain at home and only essential

-This risk assessment will be supported by specific information to evidence compliance with 'Working safely during coronavirus (COVID-19)' first published by the Government on 11 May 2020.
+This risk assessment will be supported by specific information to evidence compliance with 'Working safely during coronavirus (COVID-19)' first published by the Government on 11 May 2020 and last updated on 6 January 2021.